leonardoauer/eat_api/API_responses.md

             "updatedAt":"2018-06-11T21:04:42.759Z"
           }
         },
+        //The following three fields come from collection EntityFlag.
+Given Entity e,
+        // and given en = db.EntityFlag.findOne({_id:e._id}),
+        // these come from en.flagged, en.banned, and en.read
+        "flagged":false, // a Boolean represneting if the entity is flagged "banned":false, //
+        "read": false // a Boolean representing if the user has viewed this item

+        //Ignore this, for now...
         "documents":{
           "some document id":{
             "embryo_id":"an embryo id for the embryo the document belongs to", "relationship":"FROM" // an Enum conforming to the documents schema }
         },

+        //If e.entityRole is not null, take from e.entityRole.roleConfidence.
+Null otherwise.
+        "roleConfidence":null,
+        //If e.entityRole is not null, take from e.entityRole.source.
+Null otherwise.
+        "roleSource":null,
+        // If e.entityRole is not null, take from e.entityRole.status.
+Null otherwise.
+        "roleStatus":null,
+        //If e.entityRole is not null, take from e.entityRole.entityRoleType.
+Null otherwise.
+        "roleType":null,
+        //If e.primaryName is not null, take from e.primaryName.name.
+Null otherwise.
-        "roleconfidence":null, // a 2 decimal place precision number or null "rolesource":null, // an Enum conforming to the entities schema "rolestatus":null, // an Enum conforming to the entities schema "roletype":null, // an Enum conforming to the entities schema "primaryName":"a string representing the most likely name for the entity", "id":"an id for the entity itself",
+        "primaryName":"a string representing the most likely name for the entity",
-        "toCount":0, // an int representing the number of documents with a relationship of "TO" "fromCount":5, // an int representing the number of documents with a relationship of "FROM" "ccCount":0, // an int representing the number of documents with a relationship of "CC" "nameVariants":[
+        //Take from e._id
+        "id":"an id for the entity itself",
+        //e.numEmailsSent
+        "numEmailsSent":0,
+        //e.numEmailsFrom
+        "fromCount":5,
+        //e.nameVariants
+        "nameVariants":[
           "an array of strings representing all the possible other names the entity could have" ],
-        "flagged":false, // a Boolean represneting if the entity is flagged "banned":false, // a Boolean represneting if the entity is banned "read": false // a Boolean representing if the user has viewed this item }
+    }
   ]
 ```